nsaikiran/impression/_drafts/Spring-Boot.md

 Spring Framework contains modules such as `spring-core`, `spring-beans`, `spring-context` and many others.
 To know more related to the modules, check [Source Code of Spring Framework][Source Code of Spring Framework].
-Have a glance at build scripts of those modules, to figure out how those modules make up framework.
+Have a glance at build scripts of those modules, to figure out how those modules make up the framework.

 ### What is the minimal Spring Framework I can use?
 The recommended *minimal* Spring Framework to use is `spring-context`.